hosamali03/sql-data-warehousa-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Data Warehouse and Analytics Project** repository!
-This project demonstrates a comperhensice data warehousing and analytics solution, from building a data arehouse to generating actionable insights.
+This project demonstrates a comperhensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a protofolio project.

 ---
 ## Project Requirements